 It can be argued that for off-the-rack, mass produced garments, the process of finding a good fitting piece of clothing is more complicated for women than men.
 After all, it is easier to fit straight lines and angles than curves and women’s figures are more variable than men’s figures.
+This may be a factor in the types of jeans for women being more varied than men’s jean styles.

 Some types of jeans for women can flatter some body shapes better than others.
 See recommendations for each body shape: hourglass body shape, pear shaped body, rectangle body shape, inverted triangle body shape, oval/ apple shaped body , diamond shaped body.
-Also see what the best types of jean are for each vertical body type (balanced, short legs and long torso, long legs and short torso) and for petite, tall and plus-size women.
+Also see what the best types of jeans for women are for each vertical body type (balanced, short legs and long torso, long legs and short torso) and for petite, tall and plus-size women.

 Like the paint on an artist’s palette that shapes and colors canvas, the clothing we wear can ‘sculpt’ the shape of our body and evoke the look and statement that we want our outfit to convey.
 Jean washes, distressing and embellishments are elements on the design palette.
 These design elements along with the basic types of jeans for women described here, can be used too make any body shape look good in jeans.